Danilqa/sitdikov/README.md

 * `jest` - testing framework to write unit specs (including snapshots).
 * `typescript` - is a superset of JavaScript that have static type-checking and ECMAScript features.
 * `ts-jest` - it lets you use Jest to test projects written in TypeScript.
+* `tslint` - it checks TypeScript code for readability, maintainability, and functionality errors.
+* `husky` - used for configure git hooks.
 * `webpack` - it creates app bundle for dev. mode and production.
 * `webpack-cli` - cli for webpack, provides commands for tasks.
 * `webpack-dev-server` - provide environment for development, including hot-reloading feature.
+* `lint-staged` - used for configure linters against staged git files.
+* `whatwg-fetch` - this project is a polyfill for `window.fetch`.

 # Project structure